Badminton at the 1994 Commonwealth Games

+Badminton at the 1994 Commonwealth Games was the eighth appearance of Badminton at the Commonwealth Games.

-The badminton competition at the 1994 Commonwealth Games took place in Victoria, British Columbia, Canada from 20 August until 28 August 1994.
+The competition was held in Victoria, British Columbia, Canada, from 20 August until 28 August 1994.
 There were no bronze medal play off matches because both losing semi-finalists were awarded a bronze medal.

+The badminton events were held in the McKinnon Gym at the University of Victoria.

+England topped the badminton medal table by virtue of winning three gold medals.